Last Updated on September 13, 2022 by Wandering our World

 Having visited both, we compare the Dominican Republic vs Jamaica below, and show you what each has to offer!

 Both islands have stunning beaches and that picture-perfect white-sand coastline you expect from a dream Caribbean holiday.
-However, some of the more popular beaches in Jamaica have street sellers that are quite persistent – this is less of a problem in the DR.
+However, some of the more popular beaches in Jamaica have street sellers that are quite persistent.
+That’s less of a problem in the Dominican Republic.

-The great thing about both of these island nations though, is that they have a lush mountainous inland.
+Yet the great thing about both of these island nations is that they both have a lush mountainous inland.
 That opens up opportunities to do more outside than just sunbathe.
 Such as hiking and swimming in waterfalls, as well as culture-based activities.

 In terms of safety, both are safe countries, as long as precautions are taken – i.e. avoid unlit areas at night and confrontations with locals.
 Non-tourist areas in the Dominican Republic do have notable crime rates though.

-Regarding cost, the resorts in the Dominican Republic tend to be cheaper than Jamaica.
-However considering both countries have a large local population, food (away from resorts) and public transport are very reasonably priced.
-However both are affordable destinations and are included on our list of cheapest Caribbean islands to visit!
+Regarding cost, the luxury resorts in the Dominican Republic tend to be cheaper than Jamaica.
+However as both countries have a large local population, food (away from resorts) and public transport are very reasonably priced, and there’s many options for budget travellers too.
+As such, both are affordable destinations and are included on our list of cheapest Caribbean islands to visit!

 Below we look in more detail at what both islands have to offer potential tourists, before showing how each is different culturally, and what to expect.